 B.S.
 Cum Laude, University of Florida, 2012

 U.S. District Court, S.D.
 New York

-Michael Matulewicz-Crowley is an associate in Reichman Jorgensen’s New York office.
+Michael Matulewicz-Crowley is a trial attorney in Reichman Jorgensen Lehman & Feldberg’s (RJLF) New York office.
 He wields his wide-ranging technical experience—including in aerospace engineering, biologics, medical devices, voice-over-IP telephony, and web and mobile application technology—and his experience before federal district courts, the Federal Circuit, and the Patent Trial and Appeal Board to reach creative victories that best achieve his client's goals.
-In addition to his experience with patent litigation, Mr. Matulewicz-Crowley also has experience litigating trade secret and unfair competition claims and advising clients regarding pre-suit patent matters.
+In addition to his patent litigation experience, Michael litigates trade secret and unfair competition claims and advises clients regarding pre-suit patent matters.

-Prior to joining the firm, Mr. Matulewicz-Crowley was an associate at Desmarais LLP.
-In his prior practice he played a pivotal role in IBM’s successful trial win during its first trial as a patentee in decades, helping to secure a $82.5 million jury verdict on behalf of IBM.
-Leading up to trial, Mr. Matulewicz-Crowley was generally responsible for two of the four patents-in-suit, and worked on a wide-range of issues concerning both the invalidity and infringement of those patents.
-In particular, Mr. Matulewicz-Crowley briefed and argued a motion for summary judgment of no invalidity regarding one of Defendant’s invalidity grounds.
+Prior to joining the firm, Michael was an attorney at Desmarais LLP where he played a pivotal role in IBM’s successful trial win during its first trial as a patentee in decades, helping to secure a $82.5 million jury verdict on behalf of IBM.
+Leading up to trial, he was generally responsible for two of the four patents-in-suit, and worked on a wide-range of issues concerning both the invalidity and infringement of those patents.
+In particular, Michael briefed and argued a motion for summary judgment of no invalidity regarding one of Defendant’s invalidity grounds.